-MUSCLE MUSCLE stands for MUltiple Sequence Comparison by Log-Expect claimed to achieve both better average accuracy and better speed to T-Coffee, depending on the chosen options.
-RESULTS SEARCH TITLE interactive Osmar excision OUTPUT FORMAT OUTPUT TREE ClustalW2 inone i YOUR EMAIL OUTPUT ORDER aligned Enter or Paste a set of Sequences in any supported format: Help Upload a file: Choose File 🔌 class_multi_align.fasta Run Reset 3.
+MUSCLE MUSCLE stands for MUItiple Sequence Comparison by Log-Exper claimed to achieve both better average accuracy and better speed T-Coffee, depending on the chosen options. ctation.
+MUSCLE is than ClustalW2 or ilignment multiple segu with redu SuisCuscus completed RESULTS SEARCH TITLE interactive OUTPUT FORMAT ClustalW2 C YOUR EMAIL OUTPUT ORDER aligned Enter or Paste a set of Sequences in any supported format: Help Upload a file: Choose File) 🌯 class_multi_align.fasta Run Reset 3.
 The results will resemble this.
 Click the "Output file" link to retrieve your results (these will not be colored).
 For Experiment 2 the coloring is not necessary.